“A system of government as close to federalism as you can have in a nation where one part forms 85% of the population” – Gordon Brown, 2014

 The goal of this paper is to encourage proponents of a Federal UK to stop simply throwing the slogan around and hoping that it’ll stick but to actually work to create a credible policy which overcomes the significant barriers in front of it.
 In particular, it must provide answers to the following key questions.

-- Which model of federalism do you support?Enhanced Devolution (‘Devo-More’ or ‘Devo-Max’ but without an English Parliament or a full, written federal constitution).Four Nation Federation (each of the four home nations would have its own parliament with a federal parliament which would have either a large built-in majority for England or some form of parliamentary voting which prevented this)Three Nation plus English Regional Parliaments Federation (in which England would itself be federalised and the resulting regional-states being given equal power and status as parliaments in England, Wales and Northern Ireland)
+- Which model of federalism do you support?Enhanced Devolution (‘Devo-More’ or ‘Devo-Max’ but without an English Parliament or a full, written federal constitution).Four Nation Federation (each of the four home nations would have its own parliament with a federal parliament which would have either a large built-in majority for England or some form of parliamentary voting which prevented this)Three Nation plus English Regional Parliaments Federation (in which England would itself be federalised and the resulting regional-states being given equal power and status as parliaments in Scotland, Wales and Northern Ireland)

 - How much policy power would each state have and would this be asymmetrical – for example would Scotland lose its power to create criminal law or would Yorkshire (in the event of a federated England) have the power to set a different criminal law than Lancashire, or would some hybrid system be created?